Avian DNA Sexing

 Is it a male or a female?
 Get a definitive answer to your question with our avian DNA sexing service.

 Note: The avian test will not detect the sex of the bird in all known bird species.
-The following is a full list of bird species we can test.
-Please ensure to consult it before purchasing the test.
-Click here.

 Thanks to our avian DNA sexing you can now determine with 100% accuracy the sex of a bird and have your results in just 5 working days from the moment we receive your samples.
 We can test feather samples and/or blood samples.
 Pricing starts from just R395 for testing 1 blood sample and R295 for 1 feather sample.

 Birds often lack obvious physical characteristics that help distinguish their gender accurately.
 Even the most experienced veterinarians and bird breeders may find tricky establishing the- Pluck around 5 feathers from the chest or breast of the bird (do not collect naturally moulted or shed feathers as these will most likely produce no viable DNA when examined) gender of certain bird species with absolute certainty.
 Please click here to view the full list of birds we can test.

 International Biosciences can test blood or feather samples.
 We strongly suggested you get an experience bird handler to collect your bird samples to avoid stressing the animal.

 • Pluck around 5 feathers from the chest or breast of the bird (do not collect naturally moulted or shed feathers as these will most likely produce no viable DNA when examined

 • Place feather samples in a clean, unused zip lock bag.
 Make sure to clearly label the bag and not to mix feather samples from different birds.

 • Fill out the submission forms and send the samples for testing